Impressionism, the partakers of the expositions:

 Charles Tillot exhibited at 6 of the 8 ‘impressionist’ expositions.
 Only Pissarro, Degas, Morisot and Rouart did exhibit more often.
 So this is more often than Monet, Renoir, Sisley, Gauguin and Cézanne.
 In most books about Impressionism Charles Tillot is not mentioned at all or mainly as partaker of ‘impressionist’ expositions.
-On the internet the RKD (iR24) and the-athenaeum (iR2) don’t mention him.
+On the internet some important internet pages have no data on Charles Tillot (iR2;iR5;iR127;iR195).
 The information I could find on the internet is very limited and I could find less than 10 pictures made by Tillot.
-How come that this main figure within the ‘impressionist’ expositions is so forgotten?
+How come that this important figure within the ‘impressionist’ expositions is so forgotten?

 Sources state that Tillot painted in the style of the Barbizon school and that his flower pieces are not impressionistic.
 When I look at the small number of his pictures I notice that they are quite colourful, but that he also uses several brown and greyish tones.
 He doesn’t use small juxtaposed brushstrokes.
 In his work of the Sacré Coeur he uses violet tones for the shades.
 In many of his titles Tillot renders an indication of place, though often not very detailed.
-In just 1 title he renders an indication of season (1880-197) and in just 1 an indication of weather (1886-203).
+In just 1 title he renders an indication of season (5IE-1880-197) and in just 1 an indication of weather (8IE-1886-203).
+Many works he exhibited with the ‘impressionists’ were called studies, something that is not very impressionistic.
 So probably Tillot did not paint in an explicit impressionist style, though there were some impressionist tendencies.
 But I hope that in the near future there will be more works known of Tillot, so we are able to give a more reasoned opinion.

 Charles(-Victor) Tillot and the Salon: